microsoft/cartpole-py/README.md

 There is also an optional `SIM_API_HOST` key, but if it is not set it will default to `https://api.bons.ai`.

 If you're launching your simulator from the command line, make sure that you have these two environment variables set.
-If you like, you could use the following example script:
+If you like, you could use the following example Bash script:

 ```sh
 export SIM_WORKSPACE=<your-workspace-id>